ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The pre-registration data can be downloaded only for that particular registration center, where the pre-registration data download is initiated

-It is possible to download the pre-registration data within the Date Range (Current date - End Date).
+It is possible to download the pre-registration data within the date range (Current date - End Date).
 This date range is  configurable.

 The downloaded pre-registration data overwrites the previously downloaded data for the same pre-registration ID